acm-ndsu/Byte-le-2024/docs/source/getting_started.rst

 Tournament Structure
 ====================
 Each pairing of teams will have two games against each other.
-After one game, both teams will switch company affiliations (i.e., if first with Church Inc., will next be Turing Co.).
+After one game, both teams will switch company affiliations (i.e., if first with :blue:`Church Inc.`, will next be :red:`Turing Co.`).
 The points gained from both games will be added to those teams' total points in the tournament.

 Running the Game